zznash24/Guides/SQL/Three_Relationships.md

 INSERT INTO employee_projects (employee_id, project_id) VALUES (2, 1);
 ```

 In this example, we've added two employees and two projects to the database.
 We've then used the employee_projects table to establish the relationships between employees and projects.
 John is working on both the Website Redesign and Mobile App Development projects, while Jane is working only on the Website Redesign project.

-I hope this example helps you understand how many-to-many relationships work in SQL!